I can tell you with certainty, the right tools makes like easy for the workman! I carry between 4 and 5 wedges at any time.

 Cons

-Other wedges can be blade wedges which are generally more precise.
-Mid handicappers can have a wide ability level with a wedge in their hand.
-A mid handicapper might even want to have different wedges for different shots.
+You might even want to have different wedges for different shots.
 A lob wedge for high approaches from short distances.
-Maybe he wants a low bounce, sharp edge pitching wedge for chipping.
-Does he like a big fat sole sand wedge to splash it out of bunkers?
+Maybe you want a low bounce, sharp edge pitching wedge for chipping.
+Do you like a big fat-soled sand wedge to splash it out of bunkers?
+As a mid handicapper now, you have some skills to understand your tendencies.

 How to Create the Perfect Wedge Set